-New vehicles and renewed engines require a "break-in" period.
-The first month is most critical to the life of this ATV.
-Proper operation during this breakin period will help assure maximum life and performance from the ATV.
+New ATV's and renewed ATV engines require a "break-in" period.
+The first month is most critical to the life of the ATV.
+Proper operation during the break-in period helps assure maximum life and performance from the ATV.

-During the first 10 hours of operation, always use less than 1/2 throttle.
+During the first 10 hours of operation, always use less than 1⁄2 throttle.
 Varying the engine RPM during the break-in period allows the components to "load" (aiding the engine/transmission component mating process) and then "unload" (allowing components to cool).
 Although it is essential to place some stress on the engine components during break-in, care should be taken not to overload the engine too often.
 Do not pull a trailer during the break-in period.

 When the engine starts, allow it to warm up properly.
 Idle the engine several minutes until the engine has reached normal operating temperature.
 Do not idle the engine for excessively long periods of time.